AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ```
 Visual Studio - Download the community edition and register it to an MS account.
 WiX v3 - Download the VS extension for your version of VS
-Git - To download
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running:

 Install Visual Studio

 ```
-Launch the Visual Studio Installer and update Visual Studio Community to the latest version for that edition (2019 16.4.2 recommended)
+Launch the Visual Studio Installer
+Udate Visual Studio Community to the latest version for that edition (2019 16.4.2 recommended)
 ```

 Add the WiX extension